 Outdoor Counselling (sometimes referred to as Ecotherapy) is the use of the natural world to support and often enhance the traditional therapeutic process.

-By moving the session outdoors, we not only work through your concerns as we would do indoors but benefit from the environment as well.
+By moving the session outdoors, we work through your concerns as we would do indoors, also benefitting from the environment, the quiet and the fresh air.

-It’s worth noting that Ecotherapy is a broad term that covers many different ways of working outdoors, however, I primarily offer walking therapy sessions.
+It’s worth noting that Ecotherapy is a broad term that covers many different ways of working, however, I primarily offer walking therapy sessions.

 I would strongly advise the use of sensible footwear!
 You don’t have to go ‘pro’, but 50 minutes walking in work shoes can be a little uncomfortable; this is, however, a suggestion and not a requirement.

 This is in no way a boot camp style training session!
 The focus is on Therapy, and not the exercise (that’s just an added bonus).